 Scrum takes full advantage of a fundamental trait most of us share: that we don't want to miss deadlines.
 Building on basic human psychology, Scrum breaks down work into short iterations to create a number of "smaller" deadlines, thus building up a continuous sense of urgency.

-But not only that: through the intensive use of face to face meetings (with other developers, customers, and even end users), developers get a real sense of just how much their work matters.
+But not only that: through the intensive use of face-to-face meetings (with other developers, customers, and even end-users), developers get a real sense of just how much their work matters.
 Team members have to report on their progress, describe their to-dos, and any issues they are facing during daily standups.
 Retrospective meetings help the continuous improvement of processes so that structural issues are resolved.
-The sense of responsibility is further deepned by the Scrum practice of delegating management tasks to the team.
+The sense of responsibility is further deepened by the Scrum practice of delegating management tasks to the team.

 Responsibility, of course, is both a burden and a blessing for developers.
 The focus on productivity in such a fast-paced environment could lead to burnout, but with self-governance and more involvement in management processes as well as day-to-day meetings that (ideally) encourage honest and open communication, Scrum teams enjoy a supportive climate that focuses on positive reinforcement and removing impediments rather than pointing fingers.

-In conclusion, Scrum is the most popular Agile project management framework because of its symplicity and high performance.
-It takes advantage of a need for a sense of achievement, positive feedback, and ownership of work done within a teamworking environment.
+In conclusion, Scrum is the most popular Agile project management framework because of its simplicity and high performance.
+It takes advantage of a need for a sense of achievement, positive feedback, and ownership of work done within a teamwork environment.
 As any high-performing business process, however, "oiling the gears" is necessary.
 Advanced tools are needed to support processes with precision.
-Download Intland's free case study to learn why Medtronic, the world's leading medtech developer, chose codeBeamer ALM to implement Agile development processes.
+Download Intland's free case study to learn why Medtronic, the world's leading MedTech developer, chose codebeamer to implement Agile development processes.